hacky-stuff/odc-dashboards/README.md

 P1:

-- [ ] Create some cli commands to fetch and sync ("in a smart way") Jira tickets and GitHub issues/PR into a local folder
+- [ ] Create a small cli tool to fetch and sync ("in a smart way")
+  - [ ] Jira tickets
+  - [ ] GitHub PR
-- [ ] Create a tiny react based webapp that renders tables and charts to understand our status and dependencies
+- [ ] Create a small react based webapp that renders tables and charts to understand our status and dependencies

-P2:
+  - [ ] Epic list with team acks
+  - [ ] Chart how many /retests are needed

-- [ ] Can we show the tables also in the terminal?
+  - [ ] Chart how long our PRs are in review

 ## Setup